-Do you complain and lose energy for getting out of bed to workout or just go to work or school?
+Do you complain and lose the energy to get out of bed to work out or go to work or school?
 Consider using primary and secondary choices.
-You really need this great principle, because you can turn really good things an obligation.
+It would be best if you had this great principle because you can make something good into an obligation.
 When that happens, it is much harder to do that good thing.

-When in those types of situations, you can live in obligation and make life miserable for yourself and those around you, or find a way to live in freedom and have energy to do that obligation.
+In those situations, you can live in obligation and make life miserable for yourself and those around you, or find a way to live in freedom and have the energy to do that obligation.

 Don't Like Doing It?

 This is an easy question to answer.
-What are some good things to do, but you aren’t doing them?
+What are some good things to do but you aren’t doing them?
 Everyone has those types of things in their life.
-For me, I know that a fast walk of at least 45 minutes every day is very good for me, but I seldom "want to" do it.
+I know that a fast walk of at least 45 minutes every day is perfect for me, but I seldom "want to" do it.
 It is more often a "have to" do it.

 So, you, like me, manipulate yourself to do what you don’t like doing.
 The manipulation follows one or both of the following forms:

 - Use Fear: Beat yourself up with the potential consequences if you don't do it.
-So, here are your steps: beat yourself up—do it, get tired of beating yourself up and reduce the fear of the consequences, which leads to not doing it or stop (repeat cycle).
+So, here are your steps: beat yourself up—do it, get tired of beating yourself up, and reduce the fear of the consequences, which leads to not doing it or stopping (repeat cycle).

 Yes, both of those work, but they are short-term solutions.